ayoungblood/ecen4593-project/README.md

             thru - uses a writethrough policy.

 ## Interactive Mode

 The simulator can be run with interactive mode, which allows the user to step through one clock cycle at a time through the program.
-This mode is most helpful when -dvy are also included in the arguments to the program so the debug output can be seen.
-Once in interactive mode, a help prompt can be displayed by typing '?'.
-From here, you could add a breakpoint at a memory address, which allows you to continue the program until the instruction at that memory address is fetched.
-Here is a list of the commands available in interactive mode
+This mode is most helpful when `-dvy` are also included in the arguments to the program so the debug output can be seen.
+Once in interactive mode, a help prompt can be displayed by typing `?`.
+Available functionality includes breakpoints, dumping registers and memory addresses, dumping cache blocks or the write buffer, and showing disassembly.

+Available interactive mode commands:

-- a: add breakpoint at a memory address
+- `a`: add breakpoint at a memory address
-- b: list breakpoints
+- `b`: list breakpoints
-- c: clear a breakpoint by breakpoint index
+- `c`: clear a breakpoint by breakpoint index
-- d: disable interactive mode
+- `d`: disable interactive mode
-- l: print the original disassembly for a given memory address
+- `l`: print the original disassembly for a given memory address
-- m: print a word in memory for a given memory address
+- `m`: print a word in memory for a given memory address
-- o: print 11 words of memory surrounding a given memory address
+- `o`: print 11 words of memory surrounding a given memory address
-- s: singe step the pipeline
+- `s`: singe step the pipeline
-- r: print out the pipeline registers
+- `r`: print out the pipeline registers
-- x: exit simulation
+- `x`: exit simulation
-- D: print a block in the data cache
+- `D`: print a block in the data cache
-- I: print a block in the instruction cache
+- `I`: print a block in the instruction cache
-- W: print out the write buffer
+- `W`: print out the write buffer

+## Supported Environments

+The simulator has been built and run with the following environments:

+* Red Hat Linux 6.3 (RHEL 6.3, Santiago), gcc version 4.4.6 20120305 (Red Hat 4.4.6-4) (GCC)
+* Mac OS X 10.11 (10.11.6, El Capitan), Apple LLVM version 8.0.0 (clang-800.0.42.1)
+* Ubuntu 16.0.4 (16.0.4.1 LTS, Xenial), gcc version 5.4.0 20160609 (Ubuntu 5.4.0-6ubuntu1~16.04.4)